Tackling the Background Bias in Sparse Object Detection via Cropped Windows: Ablation study

 \subsection{Tile size $\alpha$}

 In Fig. \ref{fig:ablation_study_tile_size} the test performance for different tile sizes $\alpha$ is displayed.
 Tiles with a size of 1024$\times$1024 pixels correspond to a single tile for the whole image in our experiments.
-The impact of the tile size depends on the sparsity of the data set.
-We kept for our experiments a tile size of 512$\times$512 pixels, which gave the best overall results.
-This tile size is similar to the full image size of MS COCO.
+The influence of the tile size depends on several factors (sparsity, object distribution, object size).
+A good balance between these factors is provided by the tile size of 512$\times$512 pixels, which was used for our further experiments.